I’m a mechanical engineer who is interested in cars and motorsport.

 3. Active Suspension

 The latest evolution in this type of suspension is to anticipate the irregularities in the road and adapt the characteristics of the suspension to them, as in Mercedes's Magic Body Control.
 The German manufacturer has coupled the suspension to a camera that reads the profile of the road.
-Up to a speed of 80 mph, the vehicle is able to anticipate the asperities of the road to adapt accordingly the properties of Airmatic air suspension.
+Up to a speed of 80 mph, the vehicle is able to anticipate the asperities of the road to adapt accordingly to the properties of Airmatic air suspension.

 4. Multi-Link Suspension

 The multi-link suspension is generally made up of five arms to independently block each degree of freedom of the wheel.
 Only the vertical displacement is controlled by the damper.
-The development of this suspension is relatively complex: the unsprung masses are relatively large and the bulk is quite large.
+The development of this suspension is relatively complex: the unsprung masses are relatively large, and the bulk is quite large.

 Indeed, multi-link suspensions are generally only used in both front and rear in sedans.
 Only a few models of compact cars have a multi-link suspension and that only in the rear (Volkswagen Golf with more than 120 horsepower, Ford Focus).